dkonis/PyPI-Ransomware/README.md

 PyPI POC url: https://pypi.org/project/WARNING-PyPI-Ransomeware/

-Note: the POC is by no means a good ransomware, it only utilize symmetric encryption with an hardcoded key.
+Note: the POC is by no means a good ransomware, it only utilizes symmetric encryption with an hardcoded key.

 ## Requirements
 The POC requires [Python3](https://www.python.org/) and pip to use.